lapalb/SCHEMCON/README.md

 # SCHEMCON
-Website for chemical conclave 17 to be hosted by NITR
+Website for Student Chemical conclave 2k17 to be hosted by NITR